 Safety and Cleaning Made Easier With Room Scheduling Tools

 With regards to safety, many individuals are still feeling anxious about returning to in-person work.
-Businesses must understand that employees may have health issues that they consider as high-risk or the adjustment to home has overtaken their desire to go into work.
-Now more than ever, the workforce understands what they want from their workplace, and that is primarily strong precautionary measures.
-De-densifying offices is one place to start.
+Business establishments must understand that employees and visitors may have health issues that they consider as high-risk or the adjustment to home has overtaken their desire to go into work.
+Now more than ever, the workforce understands what they want from their workplace, and they are required to have strong precautionary measures.
+De-densifying offices are one place to start.

 Sanitation scheduling is possible via room booking software, as well as integration with HVAC systems for ventilation.
 The CDC recommends increasing ventilation in alignment with other best practices (i.e., employee health screening) to protect individuals indoors.
 Rooms can be cleaned between use, and energy can be conserved when utilities are not required.
 Notifications can be sent to cleaning staff in case there are any concerns while utilizing the space.